 Startup incubators tend to be more for single entrepreneurs or companies who are in the early stages of their startups.
 They may not be operating on a set schedule at this point, so they need something a bit more flexible.
 Though there are independent incubators around, you can also choose one that is either run or sponsored by major corporations, government entities, VC firms, or angel investors.

-Accelerator or Incubator — Which One Is Right For You?
+Accelerator or digital Incubator — Which One Is Right For You?

 When comparing accelerator vs incubator programs, there are a few factors to consider.